advicelogic/advicelogic.github.io/_posts/2015-12-15-evca-fund-growth-method.md

 ---
 layout: post
-title:  "Using Vanilla cash for real estate risk"
+title:  "Using EVCA Fund growth method for real estate risk"
-categories: advicelogic news
+categories: airr news
 ---
-This post is about using Vanilla cash for real estate risk management.
+This template deploys a risk model for Value at Risk metrics applied to illiquid assets.
+It uses the EVCA Fund growth method.
-Vanilla cash is a simulation tool for modeling uncertain cash flows.

 Lets see how we can use it to quantify risks from a real estate investment.

 First things first: an initial cash flow projection.
 We'll consider a very simple projection made of three *important* real estate